Masters of Time — A. E. van Vogt | Fantasy Press First Edition, 1950

 First edition, first printing, Fantasy Press, Reading, Pennsylvania, 1950.
 Illustrations by Edd Cartier.
 Condition: Near Fine in Very Good dust jacket.

-The dust jacket is unclipped and presents very well, with sunning to the spine — a characteristic and well-documented trait of Fantasy Press jackets from this period, owing to the dye lots used.
+The dust jacket is unclipped and presents very well, with sunning to the spine — a characteristic and well-documented trait of Fantasy Press jackets from this period.
 The sunning here is moderate rather than extreme; the spine retains clear color and has not faded to white.

 Collector's Note